 uat.api.3rdparty.bank- a user acceptance test (UAT) environment, used to validate applications and deployment options before promoting them to the production environment.

 api.3rdparty.bank- the production environment where 3rd Party Bank live customer data and accounts are available.
-The Apiture APIs operating here access live data.
+The Apiture Digital Banking APIs operating here access live data.

 Selecting a Target API Environment in the Dev Portal

-On pages which contain Try It blocks or other interactive features for calling Apiture APIs, the Dev Portal allows users to choose the API environment for API calls.
+On pages which contain Try It blocks or other interactive features for calling Apiture APIs, such as Get Started or the API reference documentation, the Dev Portal allows users to choose the API environment for API calls.

-Select an environment by using the Environment selector in the top banner of the Dev Portal.
+Select an environment by using the Environment selector in the top banner of the Dev Portal and selecting Devbank (api.devbank.apiture.com).

 Choose the desired target environment from the drop down list.